sennoma/mdacademy/README.md

 Admin has the ability to remove some dates from schedule.

 # Technical info
-Bot uses python-telegram-bot library to communicate to telegram and handle conversations, postgresql for storing users and classes schedule and also has the ability to connect to dialogflow to handle some smalltalk.
+Bot uses python-telegram-bot library to communicate to telegram and handle conversations, djando as an admin for managing schedules, users and groups, postgresql for storing users and classes schedule and also has the ability to connect to dialogflow to handle some smalltalk.